-- Explain to your child why it's important that they must arrive and leave the grounds at their allotted time. - Let the children know that parents are not allowed into the provision and they will say good bye to them outside the door where they will be met by a member of staff they know. - At pick up time talk to your child about trying to remember all their things staff will support this! and they will be waiting outside to collect them
+- Explain to your child why it's important that they must arrive and leave the grounds at their allotted time. - Let the children know that parents are not allowed into the provision and they will say good bye to them outside the door where they will be met by their childminder. - At pick up time talk to your child about trying to remember all their things childminders will support this! and they will be waiting outside to collect them